briansupatra/briansupatra/README.md

 ## 💼 Experience

-* 🖥️ Technical Support (IT Staff) at Apple Developer Academy Supported technical operations and helped maintain a smooth learning environment for developers and students.
+* 🖥️ Technical Support (IT Staff) at Apple Developer Academy BSD Supported technical operations and helped maintain a smooth learning environment for developers and students.

 ---